11612228/OS_project1/Final_report.md

 ### task III
 In this task, we need to implement MLFQS algorithm to calculate the priority of threads.
 First, we need floating point calculation.
 I use the existing `fixed_point.h` code on website.
 Then, recent_cpu, load_avg, and thread priority are computed using the formulas while threads are being created or `thread_tick()`.
+## Reflection on the project
+Sadly, I pushed by DDL on this project.
+This project was officially started two days before DDL, while this report was written at 10:00 PM on 10th.
+I think the reasons why this project is finished in such a hurry are as follows.
+First, the fear of this unfamiliar task caused me to delay working on it.
+Second, some thread knowledge that they don't understand until the last week, such as busy waiting, semasphore, locks and so on.
+Thirdly, the online tutorials are too difficult to understand.
+Last, after writing the design report, there were exams and innovative experiments.
+The good new is that I basically completed the project and understood the knowledge of busy waiting, thread scheduling and priority transmission.
+I encountered many bugs and successfully fixed bugs.
+I exchanged programming experience with my classmates and became familiar with the use of Unix.
+If I had more time I would like to learn more about the MLQFS algorithm and the use of GDB.